alexisP/alexisp.github.io/_posts/2022-04-12-connected-registry.md

 ![image]({{ site.baseurl }}/assets/images/connected-registry/acr-replication.png)

 This replication mechanism allows users to have multi master replicas of their registries.
-It helps improving performance by pushing images closer to whn they need to be pulled and it also improve the overall availability of the registry (ACR can be configured in a multi availability zone within a region) by storing images in multiple regions while making their access global with a unique URL.
+It helps improving performance by pushing images closer from where they need to be pulled and it also improves the overall availability of the registry (ACR can be configured in a multi availability zone within a region) by storing images in multiple regions while making their access global with a unique URL.

 In most scenarios, this satisfies user requirements in terms of availability and performance but in some use cases, it can still be an inappropriate solution:
-- Poor bandwidth to download images (they should be light images, but are they really? :D)
+- Poor bandwidth to download images (it should be light images, but are they really? :D)
 - Factories/Sites with unstable/unreliable Internet connectivity
 - Occasionally connected/Air-gapped environments